esneider/SimLight.vim/README.md

 ### The `g:simlight_file_rules` option

 A dictionary with the rules for each file type.
-A key should be a file type, and its value a list of rule names to apply.
+An entry's key should be a file type, and its value a list of rule names to apply.

-You can add new file types, or override existing ones by setting this option.
+By using this option, you can add new file types, or override existing ones.

-Default:
+**Default:**
 ```
 {
     'c':          ['Function', 'Namespace'],